assets abroad

 Avoid having (a lot of) assets in a country where you are a resident or citizen, because this once again opens you up to the risk of having them seized and or taxed.

-Having assets abroad is a crucial part of internationalizing your lifestyle, and anyone who wants to plant flags should consider this.
+Having assets abroad is a crucial part of internationalizing your lifestyle, and anyone who wants to be a Citizen of the World should consider this.

 A pretty simple way of getting started with internationalizing your investments and attaining assets abroad is to simply invest in foreign stock markets and global ETFs/index funds, as this allows you to tap into the market of other nations.